 UNFPA's work in HIV prevention is based on principles governing its programming in sexual and reproductive health more generally.
 Foremost is the promotion, protection and respect for human rights, including gender equality, and freedom from stigma and discrimination.

 Meaningful involvement of young people and of people living with HIV in all aspects of programming is essential.
-Programming must reach out to those underserved populations most at risk and vulnerable.
-It must be firmly informed by evidence, and respond to the particular characteristics of the local context.
-Moreover, programmes need to be implemented with a view towards strengthening national capacity and involving communities.
+Programming must reach out to key populations, including young key populations.
+It must be firmly informed by evidence and respond to the particular characteristics of the local context.
+Moreover, programmes need to be implemented with a view towards strengthening the capacities of the affected communities.

-Successful HIV treatment reinforces HIV prevention.
-In particular, it makes voluntary testing and counselling more attractive to key groups that are at special risk (such as sex workers, injecting drug users and men who have sex with men), and others.
+HIV prevention, care and treatment are mutually reinforcing.
 It also reduces the stigma and discrimination associated with the disease.
 Computer modelling shows that a response that combines prevention and treatment will have greatest impact in reducing both the number of new infections and AIDS-related deaths.
 Without treatment opportunities, however, prevention efforts can stall.
 Likewise, prevention is needed to help keep new infections at bay, and thus to make treatment sustainable.
 The ultimate goal is universal access to prevention, treatment, care and support.
-This was affirmed by world leaders at the 2006 High-Level Meeting on AIDS, and called for by 48 African countries in the Maputo Call for Action.
+This was affirmed by world leaders at the 2011 High-Level Meeting on AIDS, and called for by 48 African countries in the Maputo Call for Action.

 With more than three decades of programme experience addressing sensitive issues such as gender relations and sexuality in various socio-cultural settings, UNFPA is uniquely positioned to address many aspects of HIV prevention.
 Since most HIV infections are sexually transmitted, UNFPA's focus on sexual and reproductive health provides an appropriate entry point for providing information and services.
 Interventions can be introduced within the context of youth education, family planning, maternal health or management of sexually transmitted infections.

-UNFPA also is a leader in family life and sexual health education targeting adolescents and youth, both in and out of school, and is the lead agency within UNAIDS on condom programming.
+UNFPA also is a leader in comprehensive sexuality education targeting adolescents and youth, both in and out of school, and is the lead agency within UNAIDS on condom programming.

 At the policy level, UNFPA has expertise in advising governments on access to reproductive health.
 It is supported in this effort by a strong country presence, and a large network of government and nongovernmental partners.
 UNFPA also brings a unique understanding of the multisectoral nature of the epidemic at country, regional and global levels.
 The fund is committed to harmonizing and coordinating prevention activities with its UN partners so that assistance can be delivered most effectively within countries.